stampit-org/docs/object-creation.md

 > _NOTE_
 >
-> The code above is not the actual code.
+> The code above is not the actual stampit code.
 It was optimized for readability purposes.